lntran26/gridsearchcv_cli/project/README.md

 The program will print out the data used and the specification of the model tested.

-We can test different model configurations to see if we can get a better score with different hidden layer size architectures:
+We can test different model configurations to see if we can get a better score with different hidden layer size architectures with the `-hls|--hidden_layer_sizes` flag:

 ```
 $ ./gridsearch.py inputs/train_data_100 -hls 100 50,50 25,25,25,25